golang-fips/go/README.md

 ### Strict FIPS runtime protection

 If you have chosen to compile your binary with the additional strict FIPS runtime checks, then at startup the process will look for conditions that are incompatible with correct operation in a FIPS environment.
 Specifically, during initialization, the process will check if the host is in FIPS mode or FIPS mode has been specifically requested at runtime.
 If either of those are true, but the process was unable to successfully find a compatible OpenSSL library with the proper FIPS module (or `-tags no_openssl` was used during compilation), the process will crash via panic.
-This gives operators increased confidence that the binaries they are running in their FIPS environments are built correctly and are not falling back to non-FIPS certified cryptography.
+This gives operators increased confidence that the binaries they are running in their FIPS environments are built correctly and are not falling back to non-FIPS validated cryptography.

 ## Validating a Compiled Binary